-- 1. CIM Definition Standards (2014) were followed for Mineral Reserves. - 2.
-Mineral Reserves are stated in terms of delivered tonnes and grade, before process recovery. - 3.
-Mineral Reserves include all material contained within stope solids plus additional factors for external dilution. - 4.
-Metal price assumptions were \$1,200/oz for Au and \$4.39/oz for Ag. - 5.
-Mineral Reserves are reported based on a variable cut-off value. - 6.
-Dilution is assigned an average of 8% at a zero grade for Au and Ag. - 7.
-Mining recovery is set to 99%. - 8.
-Process recovery for Au averages 88%, and is set to 0% for Ag. - 9.
-Tonnage and grade measurements are in metric units.
-Contained Au and Ag ounces are reported as troy ounces. - 10.
-Summation errors may be present due to rounding.
+1. CIM Definition Standards (2014) were followed for Mineral Reserves.

+2. Mineral Reserves are stated in terms of delivered tonnes and grade, before process recovery.

+3. Mineral Reserves include all material contained within stope solids plus additional factors for external dilution.

+4. Metal price assumptions were \$1,200/oz for Au and \$4.39/oz for Ag.

+5. Mineral Reserves are reported based on a variable cut-off value.

+6. Dilution is assigned an average of 8% at a zero grade for Au and Ag.

+8. Process recovery for Au averages 88%, and is set to 0% for Ag.

+9. Tonnage and grade measurements are in metric units.
+Contained Au and Ag ounces are reported as troy ounces.

 Los Filos comprises the active Los Filos Open Pit and Bermejal Open Pit, the active Los Filos Underground Mine, one planned open pit mine - Guadalupe Open Pit, and one planned underground mine - Bermejal Underground Mine.
-Stripping commenced at Guadalupe Open Pit in Q4 2019, but was suspended for much of 2020 as the result of government-mandated restrictions related to COVID-19 and then a community blockade.
 Development mining to date at the Bermejal Underground Mine includes establishment of a portal, surface infrastructure and completion of a 1330 m ramp.